Metron-Project/metron-tagger/README.rst

     --remove-non-valid   Remove metadata xml from comic if not valid.
 Used with --validate option (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --duplicates         Identify and give the option to delete duplicate pages in a directory of comics.
 (Experimental) (default: False)
-    --version            Show the version number and exit
+    --migrate            Migrate information from a ComicInfo.xml into a *new* MetronInfo.xml (default: False) --version            Show the version number and exit

 Examples